baitxaps/EasySocket/README.md

 - Modify the server IP you want to connect to in client.cpp
 - Unity Opens Project CppNetworkPlugin
 - Modify the server IP to connect in CellClientNode.cs
-- File - > Build setting - > platform - > PC, Mac & Linux standaone
+- File - > Build setting - > platform - > PC, Mac & Linux standalone
 - build and Run
 - iOS and Android platforms:
 - Modify the server IP to connect in CellClientNode.
 CS